AppleShay/walmart-dbt-analytics/README.md

 This project is an end-to-end data analytics pipeline built using **dbt**, powered by a Walmart sales dataset.
 The pipeline transforms raw transactional data into clean, tested, and documented models ready for BI and reporting.

+🧑‍💻 Author
+Built with ❤️ by Shaheryar
+Data Engineering & Analytics enthusiast
 ---

 ## 🚀 Tech Stack